seadowg/travel-guides/sf-guide.md

 ## Drink Coffee

-SF likes it's coffee.
+SF likes its coffee.
 Expect all mannner of hipsters and equipment in each place.

 ### Blue Bottle (Mint Plaza)